encukou/cpython/Doc/c-api/extension_modules.rst

-To avoid such issues, each instance of an extension module should be *isolated*: changes to one instance should not implicitly affect the others, and all state, including references to Python objects, should be specific to a particular module instance.
+To avoid such issues, each instance of an extension module should be *isolated*: changes to one instance should not implicitly affect the others, and all state owned by the module, including references to Python objects, should be specific to a particular module instance.
 See :ref:`isolating-extensions-howto` for more details and a practical guide.

 A simpler way to avoid these issues is